 Kamehameha Schools conducts annual training for its staff and volunteers on creating safe and healthy relationships with students in the learning environment.
 A centralized online learning management system, Ka‘i Hana, has allowed for the efficient and comprehensive delivery, completion and tracking of all required training using modules that summarize applicable policies and test for general understanding.
 These trainings are evaluated regularly as part of Kamehameha Schools’ holistic approach to ensuring that all individuals who interact with each other are doing so in a safe and healthy learning environment.
-These trainings include modules on workplace safety to appropriate interaction with students allows staff an easy and efficient means to fulfill and track their own annual safety training requirements established by leadership.
+These trainings, which include modules on topics ranging from workplace safety to appropriate interaction with students, provide staff an easy and efficient way to fulfill and track their own annual safety training requirements established by leadership.
 Training is also available to temporary employees and third-party contractors such as consultants and vendors.

 Annual Enterprise Student Safety and Compliance Training is required of all KS employees, and is also available to temporary employees and third-party contractors such as consultants and vendors.
 Our annual, online review of KS policies and procedures helps to ensure that we remain diligent in fulfilling our kuleana and that the safety of all who participate in the learning environment remains at the forefront of all we do.

 Kamehameha Schools has a robust Volunteer Program across the enterprise to ensure a safe and healthy volunteer experience for everyone — staff, students and volunteers.
 To maintain a safe learning environment for everyone, all volunteers who work in close proximity to students for prolonged periods of time are required to undergo a criminal background check, obtain TB clearance, and be supervised by KS staff.